catfact/norns-baseline/readme.md

 test 3 is presently not very useful, except to verify that the two processes are indepednent: it will be identical to the worst case of tests 1 and 2. so it is disabled by default (also a constant in script.)

 test 2 is potentially useful, but typically the softcut test is sufficient and tests are lengthy, so test 2 is also disabled by default.

+note that the **system reverb and compressor are both enabled during all tests.**